UP&RUNNING! COMING SOON!

 If you are aged 12 or older and live within travelling distance of King’s College London (Denmark Hill Campus), come along to one or more of our UP&RUNNING sessions this autumn.

-Through physical activities, UP&RUNNING aims to promote self-management and recovery among young people experiencing early signs or symptoms of poor mental health.
+Through physical activities, UP&RUNNING aims to promote self-management and recovery among young people experiencing early signs or symptoms of poor health.

-Each week, those attending will be entered into a prize draw to win £25 sports clothing vouchers.
+Those attending will be entered into a prize draw to win £25 sports clothing vouchers.

 To register your interest, please fill in your details here.
 Your details will not be shared with anyone outside of the Up&Running Team.

 I am a Research Associate at the NIHR Collaborations for Leadership in Applied Health Research and Care (CLAHRC) North Thames, in the department of Applied Health Research, at University College London.

 We started Up&Running (previously ‘HERON-RUN’) with a test-run in 2017 which was focused on running training (‘couch to 5k’) and running skills.
 This year we are changing the programme to offer a much broader range of opportunities to try out new ways to be physically active.
 Rather than focussing on running only, this year will be emphasising the fun.
 We also aim to find a type of exercise that fits individuals and to help them carry on exercising after the programme by linking them in with locally available activity opportunities.